College Planning Checklist for Parents

 Encouraging Involvement with the Community

-With the increase of competition, your child must stand out.
-While the top factors in admission decisions were academics, the next most important factors included a student’s demonstrated interest and extracurricular activities.
+College applications were up sharply for fall 2023, according to data collected by the Common App.
+With the increase in competition, your child will need to stand out.
+While the top factors in admission decisions tend to be academics, the next most important factors typically include a student’s demonstrated interest and extracurricular activities.

-That said, encouraging your child to get involved in the community could potentially help them write a solid college application or it may even help them decide what they want to do with the rest of their lives.
+Encouraging your child to get involved in the community could also potentially help them write a solid college application, and even help them decide what they want to do with the rest of their lives.

 Not only will getting involved help with their college application but it will help sharpen their skills.
-So, don’t be afraid to encourage them to explore their passions and get involved with the community.
-Even better, you could get involved with them.
+So, don’t be afraid to encourage them to explore their passions and get involved with the school and/or local community.
+You might even want to get involved with them.

 Planning for the SAT and ACT